 If your hostess is an avid entertainer, then she probably goes out of the way to keep her home clean and nice for having guests over.
 So a nice batch of specialty soaps would be right up her ally and keep her bathroom smelling great.

 12// Kitchen towels

-Cute kitchen towels for the hostess is a great way to say ‘thank you for having this party and inviting me’!
+Super cute kitchen towels like these for the hostess is a great way to say ‘thank you for having this party and inviting me’!
 If you know her well, you may want to go for something funny or outlandish on the towels.
-You can also search for something to match her decor If you don’t know her well, stick with the basics.
-Either way, they will only run you about $10-$15 dollars.
+You can also search for something to match her decor.
+If you don’t know her well, stick with the basics.

-Again, making her home welcoming and relaxing is what your hostess probably wants for her guests, so a nicely scented candle would be a great addition to her home decor.
+Again, making her home welcoming and relaxing is what your hostess probably wants for her guests, so a nicely scented candle like this one would be a great addition to her home decor.
 Just make sure the scent is light and not too obnoxious.
 Think laundry, fresh air, lavender.

 14// Mortar and Pestle

 Does your hostess like to make guacamole?
 Crush her own spices?
 Mix marinades?
 Then a mortar and pestle may be the perfectly unique and inexpensive hostess gift for her!

 This may be a great gift as long as you know your hostess fairly well.
 A personalized wine glass with her name or even something about being a great hostess would be a great inexpensive hostess gift.